Backyard Pool Watercolor

 6. Prevent Algae with Minerals

-Keeping algae in check is the biggest challenge with pool water over the course of the season.
+Keeping algae in check is the biggest challenge with pool water throughout the season.
 An open body of water in the beating sun is the ideal environment for algae growth.
-Yes, you can use chlorine, bromine or other sanitizer to kill algae, but that distracts it from its main job – to sanitize the water from viruses, bacteria, protozoa and other nasties.
+Yes, you can use chlorine, bromine, or other sanitizer to kill algae, but that distracts it from its main job—to sanitize the water from viruses, bacteria, protozoa, and other nasties.

-By maintaining a low level of minerals, you have a natural defense against algae while freeing up the sanitizer.
+By maintaining a low mineral level, you have a natural defense against algae while freeing up the sanitizer.
 This means you can keep the sanitizer level lower and not worry about the cleanliness of the water.
-The water will look better, smell better and feel better.
+The water will look better, smell better, and feel better.
 With a mineral residual, you’ll save a bucketload of money and spend less time balancing the water.

 ClearBlue Mineral System

-Chlorine burns off in the sun and degrades with water features and splashing so the minerals give you a backup to make sure there’s aways an army of good guys in the water.
-The easist, most natural, and most cost effective way to deliver a residual mineral algaecide is with a pool ionizer.
+Chlorine burns off in the sun and degrades with water features and splashing, so minerals give you a backup to make sure there’s always an army of good guys in the water.
+The easiest, most natural, and most cost-effective way to deliver a residual mineral algaecide is with a pool ionizer.
 You can also use a more complete mineral system that is both an algaecide and long-lasting residual sanitizer.

 7. Maintain a Low Level of Sanitizer

-When the pool is properly balanced, buffered with Borax and populated with minerals, only a low level of chlorine or bromine sanitizer is needed – around half of what it says on the label will do the trick.
+When the pool is balanced correctly, buffered with Borax, and populated with minerals, only a low chlorine or bromine sanitizer residual is needed – around half of what it says on the label will do the trick.

-The easiest and most cost effective way to deliver the low sanitizer is with an inline chlorine feeder.
-Simply fill the chamber with slow dissolving chlorine tablets and set the dial to the lower settings.
+The easiest and most cost-effective way to deliver low sanitizer is with an inline chlorine feeder.
+Simply fill the chamber with slow-dissolving chlorine tablets and set the dial to the lower settings.

-If you don’t have a chlorine feeder and don’t want to install one, you can add one 3″ tablet to your pool skimmer every week or two.
-Some manufacturers of pumps and equipment advise against this, but when you’re only using a few tablets a month, there is no harm to the equipment.
+If you don’t have a chlorine feeder and don’t want to install one, add one 3″ tablet to your pool skimmer every week or two.
+Some pump and equipment manufacturers advise against this, but when you’re only using a few tablets a month, the equipment is not damaged.

-Please note that these are guidelines only and it’s important to test water parameters weekly to make sure they’re in the correct range according to the labels on the algaecide and sanitizer.
+Please note that these are guidelines only.
+It’s important to test water parameters weekly to ensure they’re in the correct range according to the labels on algaecide and sanitizer.

 8. Shock Away Organics

 The more you use your pool, the more organic material builds up.
-Organics can also wash in from wind and rain.
-Keep a shock product on hand so you can respond right away to an influx of organics.
-If you want to keep the chlorine levels low, you can use a non-chlorine shock that is derived from the mineral potassium (e.g. potassium monopersulfate).
+Wind and rain can also wash organics into the pool.
+Keep a shock product on hand to respond immediately to an influx of organics.
+If you want to keep the chlorine levels low, you can use a non-chlorine shock derived from the mineral potassium (e.g., potassium monopersulfate).

-Apply the shock after pool parties, heavy use or rainstorms.
-This will burn off excess organics before they can overload the sanitizer and hand the water over to algae and worse.
+Apply the shock after pool parties, heavy use, or rainstorms.
+This will burn off excess organics before they overload the sanitizer and hand the water over to algae.

 9. Test and Adjust Weekly

 An ounce of prevention is worth a pound of cure.
 This is doubly true when it comes to your backyard pool.
-It’s tempting to just look at the water and move on if it’s clear.
-But problems show up in the test results before you can see them in the water.
+It’s tempting to look at the water and move on if it’s clear.
+However, problems appear in the test results before they are seen in the water.

 Mineral Pool Water Chemistry Test Strips Carton

-It’s important to test the core parameters on a weekly basis and make any adjustments to pH, alkalinity, chlorine and mineral levels regularly.
-If you see green, you’ve waited to long and you’re in for a mighty battle with a costly arsenal of chemicals.
+It’s important to test the core parameters weekly and regularly adjust pH, alkalinity, chlorine, and mineral levels.
+If you see green, you’ve waited too long, and you’re in for a mighty battle with a costly arsenal of chemicals.

 Closing

 Let’s not think about that just yet.
-Subscribe to our monthly newsletter for more tips and get a free hose filter and test strips to kick your season off right.
-You can unsubscribe any time.
+Subscribe to our monthly newsletter for more tips, and get a free hose filter and test strips to kick your season off right.
+You can unsubscribe at any time.

-We’ll check in a bit later to see how your opening went and make sure you get the most from your pool all year.
+We’ll check in later to see how your opening went and ensure you get the most from your pool all year.

 Hose filter and test strips